Toloka/docs/en/crowd-kit/index.md

 * [Crowd-Kit on GitHub](https://github.com/Toloka/crowd-kit)

+{% note info "Toloka Global Community" %}

+Stay informed about updates to the platform and open-source libraries — connect with the Toloka team in our [Global Community](https://join.slack.com/t/tolokacommunity/shared_invite/zt-sxr745fr-dvfZffzvQTwNXOE0gEqysg) for announcements, discussions, and invites to events.

+{% endnote %}

 ## License

 © YANDEX LLC, 2020-2022.
 Licensed under the Apache License, Version 2.0.
 See LICENSE file for more details.